Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

 The sectional curvature is then The non-constant curvature with such a simple example is quite curious, but not too surprising.
 Given the strange nature of entanglement and, consequently, non-commutativity of an arbitrary vector space, one might expect a strange curvature.
 Interestingly, though, all curvature is strictly positive.

-With the perspective of the Lie algebra, the root elements in the Lie derivative, derived through multiple iterations of the commutator, are $\Big\{i \cdot Y \otimes I, i \cdot I \otimes Y, i \cdot X \otimes X, X \otimes Y, i \cdot Z \otimes X, i \cdot Z \otimes Z \Big\}$.
-Collecting the coefficients and normalizing is quite unwieldy.
-However, for the sectional curvatures, out of the possible $15$ directions, $3$ were zero.
+For completeness, taking the perspective of the dynamic Lie algebra, the root elements in the Lie derivative, derived through multiple iterations of the commutator, are $\Big\{i Y \otimes I, i I \otimes Y, i X \otimes X, i X \otimes Y, i Z \otimes X, i Z \otimes Z \Big\}$.
+Collecting the coefficients and normalizing is quite unwieldy, and so, not given.
+For the sectional curvatures, out of the possible $15$ directions, $3$ were zero.
 The rest of the directions were non-constant.
 Therefore, with both perspectives, the curvature is non-constant and not necessarily positive.
-Thus, just like the coordinate orthonormal basis, the manifold is not Einstein, but locally dependent.
+Hence, just like the coordinate orthonormal basis, the manifold is not Einstein, but locally dependent.

+The dichotomy between the coordinate vector field and the dynamic Lie algebra requires further investigation.
+The following section dives deeper into this interplay.